artefactual-labs/enduro/docs/configuration-reference.md

 #### `listen` (String)

-Address of the primary Enduro server.
-It serves the API and the new Nuxt web UI.
+Address of the Enduro server.
+It serves the API and web UI.

 E.g.: `"127.0.0.1:9000"`

-#### `legacyListen` (String)

-Optional address of a second Enduro server that serves the API and the legacy web UI.
-Leave this unset unless operators still need access to the old interface alongside the new default frontend.

-E.g.: `"127.0.0.1:9002"`

 #### `debug` (Boolean)